Personal, Social, Health Education and Citizenship Policy

 To provide a balanced and broadly based curriculum which:

-The PSHE programme of study (SEAL) brings together citizenship with personal well being through a values-based education.
-It is intended to support the school in developing a coherent whole school approach to PSHE and well being.
+The PSHE programme of study brings together citizenship with personal wellbeing through values-based education.
+It is intended to support the school in developing a coherent whole-school approach to PSHE and wellbeing.

 What is PSHE?